opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_pool_v3.md

 * `k8s_tags` - (Optional) Tags of a Kubernetes node, key/value pair format.

 * `runtime` - (Optional) Container runtime.
 Changing this parameter will create a new resource.
+              Use with high-caution, may trigger resource recreation.
 Options are:
               `docker` - Docker
               `containerd` - Containerd

 * `taints` - (Optional) Taints to created nodes to configure anti-affinity.
   * `key` - (Required) A key must contain 1 to 63 characters starting with a letter or digit.
 Only letters, digits, hyphens (-), underscores (_), and periods (.) are allowed.
 A DNS subdomain name can be used as the prefix of a key.